Our top pick for

 We're not expecting Century Communities to pay a dividend over the next 12 months.

-Century Communities, Inc., together with its subsidiaries, engages in the design, development, construction, marketing, and sale of single-family attached and detached homes.
+Century Communities, Inc. , together with its subsidiaries, engages in the design, development, construction, marketing, and sale of single-family attached and detached homes.
 It is also involved in the entitlement and development of the underlying land; and provision of mortgage, title, and insurance services to its home buyers.
-The company sells homes through its sales representatives, as well as through independent real estate brokers in 17 states in the United States.
-Century Communities, Inc. was founded in 2000 and is headquartered in Greenwood Village, Colorado.
+The company offers homes under the Century Communities and Century Complete brands.
+It sells homes through its sales representatives, as well as through independent real estate brokers in 17 states in the United States.
+Century Communities, Inc. was founded in 2002 and is headquartered in Greenwood Village, Colorado.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.